What Is a Wheat Allergy?

-- a drop in blood pressure, causing lightheadedness or loss of consciousness
+- a drop in blood pressure, causing lightheadedness or loss of consciousness (passing out)

 Allergic reactions to wheat can differ.
 Sometimes the same person can react differently at different times.
 Some reactions can be very mild and involve only one system of the body, like hives on the skin.
 Other reactions can be more severe and involve more than one part of the body.

-Wheat Allergy and Celiac Disease Are Different
+What's the Difference Between Wheat Allergy and Celiac Disease?

 It's easy to confuse celiac disease with wheat allergy, but they are very different.
+An allergy to wheat involves an allergic response to a protein in wheat.
 Celiac disease does not cause an allergic reaction.
-With celiac disease, there is a different type of immune system response in the intestines, causing a problem with the absorption of food.
+In celiac disease, there's a different type of immune system response in the intestines to a type of protein called gluten.
+This causes a problem with the absorption of food.

 While people with wheat allergy can usually eat other grains, people with celiac disease cannot eat any food containing gluten, which is also found in other grains such as barley, rye, and sometimes oats.

 How Is an Allergic Reaction to Wheat Treated?

 If your child has a wheat allergy (or any kind of serious food allergy), always keep two epinephrine auto-injectors available in case of a severe reaction.